Monsurat-Onabajo/House-Sale-price-Prediction-in-Ames-/README.md

 This project predict sale price of house in Ames using features like utilities, house condition, house zone amongst others.

-The article used for this project can be found [here](https://t.co/tSwYGggspE)
+The article written to communicate insights gotten from this project can be found [here](https://t.co/tSwYGggspE)